lachlanmacphee/portfolio/src/pages/blog/xyz-compression-algorithms.md

 ## History

-I laughed out loud when I found out that David A. Huffman created Huffman Codings after his professor, Robert M. Fano, offered his MIT class two options:
+Supposedly David A. Huffman created Huffman Codings after his professor, Robert M. Fano, offered his MIT class two options:

 1. Take a final exam.
 2. Prove that an existing binary code was as efficient as possible, or come up with a better one.

-Instead of just studying for the exam like most normal students, Huffman tried to prove that an existing algorithm was already as efficient as possible, without any luck.
-So he switched gears and tried to find something better.
+Instead of just studying for the exam like most normal students, Huffman tried to prove that an existing algorithm was already as efficient as possible.
+After not having any luck, he switched gears and tried to find something better.

 What he discovered was that it was more efficient to go bottom-up when creating the tree for an encoding, rather than top-down, and thus Huffman Codings were born.
 [Source](https://en.wikipedia.org/wiki/Huffman_coding)